mLenehan1/ECE-FinalYearProject/ProjectReport/BackgroundLitSurvey/software.md

 ### Mopidy

 Mopidy is a server-side audio application, written in python, which extends the functionality of MPD.
-It is availbale on Debian based Linux platforms, such as Raspbian, via the standard "apt" package manager respositories.
-In it's default configuration, Mopidy acts as a local media server, based on MPD.
+It is available on Debian based Linux platforms, such as Raspbian, via the standard "apt" package manager repositories.
+In its default configuration, Mopidy acts as a local media server, based on MPD.
 The advantage of Mopidy however, lies in it's extensibility via available "Extensions".
 These extensions include Spotify connectivity, allowing users not